IceHe/lib/snips/books/design-patterns.md

 Intent

 - Define a family of algorithms, encapsulate each one, and make them interchangeable _( 可交换的 )_ .
-    - Strategy lets the algorithm vary independently from clients that use it.
+    - Strategy lets **the algorithm vary independently from clients that use it**.

 _Also Known As_